Papo & Yo: Reception

-Papo & Yo received above-average reviews on both platforms according to the review aggregation website Metacritic.
+Papo & Yo received "mixed or average reviews" according to the review aggregation website Metacritic.

 Digital Spy gave the PC version three stars out of five, saying, "It's a fairly short title, though, lasting only a few hours, and despite the parts surrounding the narrative being underwhelming, the story itself is impressively affecting and worth experiencing."
 The Escapist gave the PlayStation 3 version four stars out of five, saying, "Papo & Yo isn't always pleasant, for reasons both technical and emotional, but its cleverness is exceptional.
 It's a world of pure imagination, for good and for ill, and while its puzzles aren't the most challenging you'll find, their presentation is so unusual that you'll race through them just to see what comes next."
 However, Wired gave the same console version seven stars out of ten, saying that it "Never feels challenging, so it lacks exhilarating highs."

 EGMNow gave the PlayStation 3 version 8.5 out of 10, saying, "The daring, deeply personal story is more than enough reason to give Papo & Yo a shot, but don't expect to be wowed by the underlying puzzle platformer gameplay."
 GameZone gave the PlayStation and PC versions each eight out of ten, saying that the former version "does not sound like the best platformer out there, but it carries a deeper meaning than you might expect"; and later saying of the latter, "You can get through Papo & Yo in about four hours or so.
 Some may find extra incentive to return to this magical quest, while others are likely to enjoy a single run.
 The game is certainly not for everyone, especially when you take into consideration the overly simple nature of the puzzles and modest design.
 Still, those who do play the game and take in its personal, emotional, and saddening plot will get a glimpse of something truly special and thought-provoking."
 PCMag gave the PC version four stars out of five, saying, "Papo & Yo, ultimately, is worth the time to invest, and the game's tackling of issues that overshadow the gameplay itself are admirable and well-executed.
 It's like a Pixar movie or a classic storybook in video game form, and even though it may not be the most engaging platform-puzzler out there, it still is a pleasure to listen to, watch, and play."
 However, Push Square gave the PlayStation 3 version seven stars out of ten, saying that it was "not a technically perfect game, and is perhaps a little short for the asking price, but it covers a topic that is rarely discussed in the world of video games thoughtfully with an inventive style that provokes an emotional response at several points."
 Edge gave the same console version four out of ten, saying, "Should a game about surviving an alcoholic, abusive parent be fun?
 Probably not.
 But it gains nothing from being wearying and frustrating."